Hiyori-API/checker_mal/README.md

 ## Unapproved HTML

-The Unapproved HTML webapp can be enabled/disabled in the [config](config/config.exs).
-Expects a Jikan instance to be running on port 8000 (port can also be modified in config)
+The Unapproved HTML webapp can be enabled/disabled in the [config](config/config.exs)

+Expects the `MAL_CLIENTID` environment variable to be set (a MAL API Client ID)

 ---